 Using food to reward your Shiranian will always work, but it’ll also run a serious risk of overfeeding your pet and making them pile on the pounds over time.

 Use petting and praise instead for the most part, and save the snacks for the really big moments of training excellence.

 - Mix things up

-A smart dog that’s easily bored, your Shiranian will need to have a training programme that’s full of variety and challenge to really be at their best.
+A smart dog that’s easily bored, your Shiranian will need to have a training program that’s full of variety and challenge to be at their best.